syftdata/syft/packages/docs/docs/destinations/Analytics/june.md

 ---
 # June

-This page describes how to set up the June as a destination.
+This page describes how to set up June (June.so) as a destination.

 ## Set up
-An example setup for the June is shown below.
+An example setup for June is shown below.

 ```ts title="src/pages/api/syft.ts"
 import { type NextApiRequest, type NextApiResponse } from "next";